gabrielsantospds/Management-System-Frontend/README.md

 # Management-System-Frontend
 Web Application developed with HTML, CSS, and JavaScript for a Translator and Document Management System.

-The application is hosted on Render,You can try it yourself by clicking [HERE] (https://management-system-frontend-h23o.onrender.com/).
+The application is hosted on Render,You can try it yourself by clicking [HERE]([url](https://management-system-frontend-h23o.onrender.com/)).

 Vue.js is used to create a SPA with reactive components, separating the logic for each page.
 The framework provides several features such as a router, attribute binding, event listeners, and more.